 - It should not be lengthy, but should contain enough information to meet the goals stated above.
 As a guide, depending on the complexity of the lab, roughly 5-10 pages of text, excluding figures and other attachments, should be sufficient. - Figures, photos, plots, and tables should be clearly identified.
 Be sure to label all axes and highlight points of special interest, including critical component parts and interconnections.
 We encourage you to use visual explanations when possible, but caution you that such visual aids are not self-explanatory and still need to be discussed in the text.
 Also, do not simply attach plots of all the results that you generated.
 Be selective: include only those figures that best illustrate your main points. - As part of your text, include answers to the questions posed in the assigned laboratory problems.
-Be sure that the correspondence between the assigned tasks and questions and your answers is clearly evident from the text. - You may include printouts of the MATLAB function files you created for the assignment if they are referred to in the text of your report, but it is not required.
-In fact, we discourage you from attaching MATLAB files unless including them enhances your discussion.
+Be sure that the correspondence between the assigned tasks and questions and your answers is clearly evident from the text. - You should submit a Jupyter Notebook you created for the lab.
+The preferred format is to "print out" (convert) the Notebook into a static pdf or html (with associated image or photo files).
+The pdf format is preferred because feedback can be inserted directly into the file.

-• Attach your final, corrected solutions to assigned lab prep problems (if any).
+• Attach your final, corrected solutions to assigned lab problems (if any).
 In explaining your results, you should reference these solutions as required.